ninabarzh/broomstick/content/posts/futures-of-ai.md

 Its likelihood is medium and rising.

 The seeds are visible in educators resisting ChatGPT, artists fighting data scraping, and EU-style AI audits.
-If energy crises or mass unemployment accelerate, this could become the dominant path—a messy but deliberate unwinding of AI's worst excesses.
+If energy crises or mass unemployment accelerate, this could become the dominant path, a messy but deliberate unwinding of AI's worst excesses.

 And the irony.
 The pullback itself is enabled by AI.
 Decentralized open-source models (like EU’s Mistral) expose